jaabmar/private-pgd/README.md

 2. **`mst+pgm.py`**: Use this script to run experiments with the PGM generation method, using MST for marginal selection.

+3. **`aim+pgm.py`**: Use this script to run experiments with the PGM generation method, using AIM for marginal selection.

-3. **`privpgd.py`**: This script is dedicated to running experiments with PrivPGD, our novel approach for differentially private data synthesis.
+4. **`privpgd.py`**: This script is dedicated to running experiments with PrivPGD, our novel approach for differentially private data synthesis.

 ### Running Experiments